KingaJanicka/pushpin-groovebox/docs/index.md

 Pushpin is a Python application that builds heavily upon [Frederick Font][ffont]'s open source [Pysha][pysha] framework by creating an interface for communicating with [Surge XT][surge] via the [Open Source Control (OSC)][osc_wiki] standard, using a standard Ableton® Push® 2.
-It controls 8 instances of Surge XT, and sequences them via either external or built-in sequencer
+It controls 8 instances of Surge XT, and sequences them via either external or built-in sequencer.
-(coming soon).

 This allows an enormous degree of creative expression, with SurgeXT's powerful modules accessible in a ergonomic layout that's optimised for live performance.